ADDITIONAL GROOMING INFORMATION

 will be like at the Mount Spokane Cross-Country Ski Park:

-1. Look through the daily grooming map at the top of this page.
+1. Look through the daily grooming map at the bottom of our grooming & conditions page.
 This map shows you when each trail in our trail system was last groomed.
 The groomer starts out sometime in the middle of the night, and finishes up in the early morning hours, and it has a GPS device on it.
 So, you can see what time each trail was groomed, and what date it was last groomed.
 You might want to plan your ski route by choosing trails that were groomed in the last 24 hours.
 Note that there is no grooming for Tuesday and Wednesday skiing (on Monday and Tuesday nights).

-2. Find out what the weather has been recently, by checking the Quartz Peak weather station web page (linked just below the daily grooming map).
+2. Find out what the weather has been recently, by checking the Quartz Peak weather station web page.
 This is data from a weather station near the Quartz Peak lookout, approximately in the center of our ski area.
 On that page, you can see:

 What the temperature has been recently, by looking down the temperature column in the table.
 If there has recently been a prolonged period above freezing, that will of course lead to softer snow, which can mean that tracks are soft for classic skiers.
 Also, if it got above freezing and then later below freezing, there may be icy conditions.
 Sunshine (not recorded on the gauge) combined with near or above freezing temperatures can lead to water dripping off trees, so shady trails can get patches of wet snow or ice.
 The best thing is weather that stays below freezing.
 However, keep in mind that the grooming machine we have is amazing, and recent grooming on a particular trail can make up for a lot of unfavorable weather.